internetarchive/wayback-radial-tree/README.md

 ### Testing

-Right now we run eslint for style checking and are going to use mocha for unit tests.
+Right now we run eslint for style checking and mocha for unit tests.

 ```
 npm test